beaucarnes/c-py/TUTORIAL.md

 which = place[0]
 print(which)
 ```
-Update the `suit` variable so that the value of "hearts" comes from the `suits` list.
+Update the `suit` variable so that the value of "clubs" comes from the `suits` list.

 #### HINTS